GregWells/3402FinalProject/README.md

 * To reproduce these results on a local PC:
     * download the busy_day.in file from the Kaggle challenge site: https://www.kaggle.com/competitions/hashcode-drone-delivery/data
     * Install Anaconda Navigator: https://docs.anaconda.com/navigator/install/
-    * From the Anaconda navigator primary window, open a command window and install all neccessary modules
+    * From the Anaconda navigator primary window, open a command window and install all necessary modules
         * pip install numpy
         * pip install pandas
         * pip install matplotlib